 Despite persistent macroeconomic volatility, the region presents significant opportunities across strategic sectors—including infrastructure, energy transition and critical minerals, advanced manufacturing, digital services, and logistics.
 Tapping this potential requires continued dialogue on regulatory frameworks, coordination mechanisms, and investment conditions that can support scalable projects.
 Yet investment gaps remain substantial, reflecting regulatory uncertainty, coordination failures, and constraints in project preparation and financing.

-This event will bring together policymakers, representatives from international organizations, business leaders, and scholars to assess where capital is flowing in the region and what policy frameworks are needed to unlock its full potential.
+This event brings together policymakers, representatives from international organizations, business leaders, and scholars to assess where capital is flowing in the region and what policy frameworks are needed to unlock its full potential.
 The discussion will be informed by a private sector recommendations report developed under the Americas Business Dialogue (ABD), a private-sector-led platform facilitated by the IDB that brings together senior business leaders and policymakers to discuss practical policy and regulatory issues affecting competitiveness, investment, and growth across the Americas.
 The event will feature a high-level panel discussion, moderated by former Ambassador of Uruguay Andrés Durán, about practical pathways to scale investment, strengthen public-private collaboration, and improve the regulatory and institutional conditions necessary for sustained growth.

 Barbara Aveggio is originally from Lima, Peru, and is currently pursuing her MBA at the McDonough School of Business (MSB).
 She will be joining PwC in Washington, D.C. this summer as an intern in the M&A practice.
 At MSB, she is actively involved in the Consulting Club as part of the Career Management Team and serves as Vice President of Social of the Latin American Business Association.
 Before Georgetown, Barbara worked at Belcorp, a leading beauty company in Latin America, where she held roles across both commercial and corporate strategy functions.
 She began in commercial roles focused on product strategy, brand growth, and sales execution, working closely with field teams and driving initiatives that increased brand penetration and salespeople performance.
 She later transitioned into Corporate Strategy, where she partnered with C-level executives to shape and execute the company’s highest-priority initiatives, leading growth, market entry strategy, and retail channel expansion projects, conducting competitive benchmarking and M&A due diligence, and developing financial models and board-level presentations to support executive decision-making.
 Earlier in her career, Barbara worked at Rappi, where she focused on revenue growth and commercial strategy in high-growth business units, collaborating with partners to accelerate sales and improve category performance.
 She holds a B.S. in Industrial Engineering, which has shaped her analytical and problem-solving approach across roles.
 Her experience bridges strategy, commercial execution, and data-driven decision-making across the consumer and technology sectors.